Tarek Fatah: Reception

 Michael Coren, a critic of Islam, has praised Fatah for being brave enough to admit the faults and failings of Islam.
 Wael Haddara, president of the Muslim Association of Canada, said that he respect[s] Fatah for his passion but that it was hard, if not downright impossible, to find something positive that he has ever said about Muslims.
 As a result, Haddara argues, Muslims are no longer listening to Fatah.
 Syed Soharwardy, president of the Islamic Supreme Council of Canada, noted Fatah's views to be valuable but rejected his stereotyping of Islam by extrapolating from the behavior of a few extremists.
-In February 2007, Fatah was included by Maclean's magazine on a list of 50 Canadians described as "Canada’s most well known and respected personalities.".
+In February 2007, Fatah was included by Maclean's magazine on a list of 50 Canadians described as "Canada's most well known and respected personalities.".
 In December 2008, the Toronto Star suggested that Prime Minister Stephen Harper appoint Fatah to one of the vacant seats in the Canadian Senate.
 Toronto Star's senior editor Bob Hepburn wrote that Fatah is "A prominent spokesperson for secular and progressive Muslim issues who would bring a much-needed unique perspective to the Senate."

-‘Fatah ka Fatwa’ was well received by the masses; radical Islamist organisations have protested against the show and urged for his assassination.
+'Fatah ka Fatwa' was well received by the masses; radical Islamist organisations have protested against the show and urged for his assassination.

-Tarek Fatah has been criticised for spreading "fake news" on multiple occasions.
+Tarek Fatah was criticised for spreading "fake news" on multiple occasions.
 Amid the Delhi Assembly Election in 2020, he tweeted an old communally-charged video, and claimed it to be from Delhi.
 In Jan 2020, he tweeted another video of Burqa-clad persons dancing to a Bollywood number, hinting that the video is from Shaheen Bagh CAA-NRC protest, whereas, it was found that Fatah had tweeted the same video twice in the past.
 Because of his continued pattern of spreading "fake news" on Twitter, especially in "sectarian lines", some critics have argued that he is an external agent who wants to create "communal disturbances" in India.
 Writing about his targeting of Indian Muslims, AltNews.in accused him of blurring the lines between rational scepticism and contempt toward the Muslim community.

 In 2016, after delivering a talk at Panjab University in India, he entered into a verbal altercation with some students.
 This was after he called a student from Kargil a Pakistani Terrorist and then called a Sikh student a Khalistani.
 He also told a Hindu girl in the same event, "You are the real patriot because of your religion."
 He criticised the students for standing up to show respect when the librarian came in.
 He told them, "Indians need to stop giving such treatment to their seniors".